VRL example reference

 "field2": "value2"

-if it is a string, otherwise returns an error.
+value if it is a string, otherwise returns an error.
 This enables the type checker to guarantee that the

 returned value is a string and can be used in any function that expects a string.Declare a string type

-Adds type information to all (nested) scalar values in the provided value
+Adds type information to all (nested) scalar values in the provided value.

-The type information is added externally, meaning that value
+The type information is added externally, meaning that value has the form of "type": value after this

 transformation.